 10.3 Confidential Information.
 Neither party may use the other party's Confidential Information except in connection with the performance of its obligations under this Agreement or the permitted use of the Services, as applicable, the exercise of the party’s legal rights under this Agreement, or as may be otherwise permitted under this Agreement or required by law.
 Each party agrees not to disclose the other party’s Confidential Information to any third person except as follows: (i) to the party’s respective service providers, agents and representatives, provided that such service providers, agents or representatives are bound by written confidentiality measures that are at least as stringent as these terms; (ii) in response to a subpoena or other compulsory legal process, provided that each party agrees to give the other advance written notice of at least seven (7) days prior to disclosing the other party’s Confidential Information under this subparagraph (or prompt notice in advance of disclosure, if seven (7) days advance notice is not reasonably feasible), unless the law or a reasonable interpretation of it, forbids such notice, or (iii) as otherwise expressly permitted by the Agreement.
 On expiration or earlier termination of the Agreement, each party will return or destroy the other party’s Confidential Information.
 If a party believes it is not feasible to completely destroy the other party’s Confidential Information as required by this Section, it will give the other party written notice describing the Confidential Information and the circumstances that make destruction infeasible.
 All Confidential Information retained by each party following termination of the Agreement remains subject to the requirements of this Section.
 Each party will use commercially reasonable care to safeguard the other’s Confidential Information.
 Uptime.com’s obligations to use reasonable care safeguard Customer Information is met by its use of the measures described in its Security Materials.
 Each of Customer and Uptime.com is responsible for a breach of this Section by its service providers, agents and representatives to whom it has disclosed the other party’s Confidential Information.

 10.4 Governing Law, Venue, Waiver of Jury Trial.
-The Order and these Services Terms are governed by and should be interpreted under the laws of the State of Texas and the United States of America, as applicable, without giving effect to any conflicts of law principles that would require the application of the law of a different jurisdiction.
+The Order and these Services Terms are governed by and should be interpreted under the laws of the State of Delaware and the United States of America, as applicable, without giving effect to any conflicts of law principles that would require the application of the law of a different jurisdiction.
 The parties expressly and irrevocably disclaim and waive the application of the United Nations Convention on Contracts for the International Sale of Good and the Uniform Computer Information Act.
 The parties agree that neither the Services nor the Uptime.com Technology are “goods” covered by any State version of the Uniform Commercial Code.
-Each party agrees that it shall bring any lawsuit or other legal action related to this Agreement in the State or Federal courts sitting in Bexar County, Texas.
+Each party agrees that it shall bring any lawsuit or other legal action related to this Agreement in the State court in Sarasota County, Florida or Federal courts sitting in Hillsborough County, Florida.
 Neither party shall dispute the personal jurisdiction of such courts, and each party waives any objection it may have as to the venue of such court.
 To the extent permitted by applicable law, each party waives the right to a trial by jury in respect of any litigation arising out of this Agreement or its subject matter.
 A party may not bring an action in relation to this Agreement more than two (2) years after the date that the cause of action accrued.

 10.5 Notices.
 Customer’s notices must be submitted via ticket on the customer portal, and copied by electronic mail to support@Uptime.com .
 Uptime.com’s notices to Customer must be given to Customer’s primary account contact at the email address in the Uptime.com portal.
 If Customer sends a notice of breach of the Agreement, a legal dispute , a legal claim, or other legal matter, Customer must copy Customer’s notice to support@Uptime.com, and must also send Customer’s notice via first class United States mail to Uptime.com’s physical address appearing on its Site on the day the notice is transmitted electronically.
 Uptime.com’s legal notices to Customer must be copied via first class United States mail to Customer’s physical notice address, or if Customer’s physical address is outside of the United States, via a reputable and established international priority mail service on the date the notice is transmitted electronically.
 Notices are deemed given, received and effective as of the time transmitted by electronic mail, or if that time does not fall on a business day, as of the beginning of the first business day following the time transmitted.
 Notices must be given in the English language.
 A party may change its address for notice by giving notice in the manner stated in this Section.